 Whatever entertainment you love, you can have it right there as you ride.
 Use this to your advantage as you work up the motivation to train.
 Think of your favorite show or movie.
 Then think about how good it would feel to watch it while getting a killer structured workout in.
 How?
 TrainerRoad’s one way.
 Our workout software allows you to use all your favorite entertainment platforms including Netflix, Hulu, YouTube, iTunes and more.

 #5: Use your favorite devices to stay on track with your training.

 Technology should help you achieve your training goals — not keep you from them.
-That said, if you want to invest in an indoor training software and/or workout videos, consider your devices beforehand.
+That said, if you want to invest in an indoor training software, consider your devices beforehand.
 Ask yourself, “What are the devices I use most often and do the training tools I want to invest in support them?”